Good News to Propel You Forward!

 • PSTD in vulnerable individuals

-1. You are IMPERFECT
+1. You Are IMPERFECT

 • Rahab, a prostitute.
 Ordinarily, women are not mentioned in genealogies, yet in Matthew 1:5 Rahab, a non-Hebrew, is mentioned despite her questionable background in the lineage of Christ.